Navtarang (Fiji)

 The station signed on the air on September 15, 1989 with the song “Haste Haste Kat Jaye Raste, Zindagi Younhee Chalti Rahe” from the movie Khoon Bhari Maang.
 Late Anirudh Diwakar (former announcer of Radio Fiji Two)and former programs director of Radio Sargam initiated Radio Navtarang with its unique form of program lineup-trend setting radio style, which was emulated by many other Hindi radio stations in Fiji, New Zealand, Australia, Canada and United States of America.

-Recent research done by Tebbutt Media Survey revealed that 38% of Fiji’s Indian population listen to Radio Navtarang out of six Hindi radio station in Fiji, making Radio Navtarang the most listened to Hindi radio station.
+Recent research done by Tebbutt Media Survey revealed that 38% of Fiji’s Indian population listen to Radio Navtarang out of four secular Hindi radio station in Fiji, making Radio Navtarang the most listened to Hindi radio station.
 The main competitors of Radio Navtarang are Fiji Broadcasting Corporation owned Radio Fiji Two and Mirchi FM.
-Today, Radio Navtarang is the leading Hindi Radio Station in the Pacific.
+Radio Navtarang used to be a trendsetter Hindi Radio Station in the Pacific.

+Some of the best and most capable radio personalities to emerge from Fiji such as Anirudh Diwakar, Noor Jahan, Vijay Varma, Saten Sharma, Shalen Sharma, Sneh Chaudhary, Shammi Lochan, amongst others have worked for Radio Navtarang.

+During Anirudh Diwakar's term as programmes director, Radio Navtarang used to be the best Hindi radio in Fiji by far, however the quality of its programmes, standard of Hindi, quality of presenters and overall quality has declined significantly since then.
+Despite the deterioration in quality, however, Radio Navtarang is still the most popular Hindi radio station in Fiji.